 Make sure your support carries Clairvoyance to help you with the ultimate.

 If you can ask your support to CV and ping, then thanks to the incredible range of Ace in the Hole you might get the kill even from a far distance.

 I enjoy starting out with Doran's Blade, and to me this is the only viable starter item.

 But I make certain exceptions, when you end up on a lane with a support who has no kind of heal or regen to offer you - Get Boots and 3x Health Potions for the sustain.

 Since you start out with 475 gold Doran's Blade fits even more on the gold price, since it costs exactly 475 gold.
 These minor stats that it grants you actually matters a lot on the lane.

 - 10 Attack Damage, 100 Health and 3 life steal.
 Fits Caitlyn perfect early game.

-After getting the first Doran's Blade I suggest for you to get a second, when recalling and Boots of Speed.
+After getting the first Doran's Blade I suggest for you to get a second, when recalling and Boots.